 Northampton Boulevard (also known as US-13) is under the jurisdiction of the Virginia Department of Transportation (VDOT).
+Additionally, the private entity would coordinate with City of Virginia Beach Traffic Engineering regrading entrance locations and roadway designs.
 The private entity would obtain and comply with the requirements of a Land Use permit from the VDOT for the construction of the main entrance off Northampton Boulevard.
 Compliance with the permit ensures that all work performed in the right-of-way of any highway in the state highway system meets VDOT standards and policies, complies with highway laws and regulations, preserves the integrity and functionality of the highway, and provides for the safety of the traveling public.
 The private entity would be required to obtain and implement this permit.